norlab/LIS-546-SPR2021/content/data-integration.md

 - Abiteboul, S., Buneman, P., & Suciu, D. (2000).
 Data on the Web: from relations to semistructured data and XML.
 Morgan Kaufmann.
 [PDF](https://homepages.dcc.ufmg.br/~laender/material/Data-on-the-Web-Skeleton.pdf)

 <h2><a id="Exercise">Exercise</a></h2>
-The exercise this week comes from an interesting analysis of New York City 311 data by [Chris Whong](https://t.co/J7X3FMUvQc?amp=1).
+The exercise this week comes from an interesting analysis of New York City 311 data by [Chris Whong](https://twitter.com/chris_whong/status/1240363144654000132) ([archived tweet](https://web.archive.org/web/20210314224906/https://twitter.com/chris_whong/status/1240363144654000132)).
 What he observes is a 1000% increase in "Consumer Complaint" 311 requests since the first recorded case of Covid-19 infection in NYC.
-This is not without some important external conditions - After this recorded infection there was a more concerted effort by NYC residents to stockpile supplies.
+This is not without some important external conditions - after this recorded infection there was a more concerted effort by NYC residents to stockpile supplies.
 Having heard numerous informal complaints of price-gouging the city recommended that consumers report businesses using a 311 hotline.

 A simple graph makes this more compelling than the narrative description - we see a huge spike in complaints beginning March 1st.

 ![](https://pbs.twimg.com/media/ETapolDX0AAt9Ye?format=png&name=900x900)

 As savvy data curators, we might ask whether or not this trend holds across cities throughout the USA.
-And at its core, this is a data integration challenge.
+And, at its core, this is a data integration challenge.
 If we can find other city's 311 data we should be able to reliably compare rates of 311 complaints over time.
 The challenge will be finding data that has the same kinds of variables, and normalizing values to have a one to one comparison between cities.

 Lucky for us, there is an existing repository of [311 city data](https://andrew-friedman.github.io/jkan/datasets/).